lovebrew/lovebrew.github.io/building.md

 You will need to reboot your console in order for it to take affect.

 Once rebooted, title override whatever game you want.
 In your terminal, run `/opt/devkitpro/devkitA64/bin/aarch64-none-elf-gdb`.
-Then execute `file "path/to/ELF.elf"` where the path is to the compiled LÖVE Potion ELF binary.
 You will need to know your console's IP address.
 It can be found by pressing `y` on the right JoyCon, via the NetLoader functionality of hbmenu.

 With the address known, run the following commands: